Timothy Davis Fox: Publications

-Awards

-Fox was voted Pulaski County Judge of the Year in his practice area for two consecutive years.
-In 2008 he was awarded the Arkansas Bar Association President's Award 2008 for the multimedia presentation, From Marbury to Cooper: Judicial Independence and the Rule of Law".

 "From Marbury to Cooper"

 In 2007 Fox wrote and produced a presentation called "From Marbury to Cooper: Judicial Independence and the Rule of Law".
 The program addressed the role of the Arkansas legal community and its judicial system in the resolution of the 1957 "Little Rock Nine" crisis at Central High School.
 Since its presentation at the 2007 Arkansas Bar Association Annual Meeting, the multimedia presentation has been performed on over 30 occasions in more than six states.